yebenbenben/blog/content/tourism/2021-11-20-My-Advanced-Open-Water-Experience-In-Cozumel.md

 Almost six years ago, I went to Cancun for long weekend with my friend and during our 3 nights stay there we took the public transpotation to Playa Del Carmen and then ferry to Cozumel for a day trip (looking back, I can't believe we did all these in one day, a snorkeling trip, a dinner at a popular place and driving around the island).
 That was my first time trying snorkling and we didn't see a lot of fish in deep open water, so I didn't think snorkelling is fun to do.

-It was until my Hawaii trip that I got to see the beauty of underwater world, the color fish school and beatiful giant Manta Rays.
+It was until my Hawaii trip that I got to see the beauty of underwater world, the colorful school of fish, the coral life and the beatiful Manta Rays.
 However, without being able to freedive, one can only see thing from distance, unless at places like Captain Cook where the reef is at shallow place.
 It was that time my boyfriend suggested me to get the Open Water diving certification so that we can go diving together.
 Combining the suggestions from my friend who did Great Barrier Reef live board, I booked a 9 days trip for 9 tanks in total to get us the Advanced Open Water certifications with Dressel Diver in Cozumel.

 ### Where to take the course?